TRUST-VL: An Explainable News Assistant for General Multimodal Misinformation Detection: Performance Study

+{\bf Effect of Backbone Model Size. } We replace the 13B backbone LLM with a smaller 7B version.
+Table~\ref{tab:ablation} shows that while using a 7B LLM leads to a moderate performance decline, it still outperforms the second-best baseline reported in Table~\ref{tab:main_results}.
+This highlights the robustness and efficiency of our proposed framework and instruction data, even when smaller backbone models are used.

-{\bf Effect of Joint Training. } To examine whether different distortion types can benefit from joint training, we conduct a small-scale experiment based on the original LLaVA model.
+{\bf Effect of Joint Training. } To examine whether different distortion types benefit from joint training, we conduct a small-scale experiment based on the original LLaVA model.
 We separately train the model using instruction data from each individual distortion type (textual, visual, or cross-modal), and compare the results with a jointly trained model using a balanced mix of all three types.
-To ensure a fair comparison, all models are trained on 60K samples.
+For fair comparison, all models are trained on 60K samples.
 As shown in Figure~\ref{fig:preliminary-results}, models trained on a single distortion type generally perform well on in-domain evaluation but struggle to generalize to unseen distortions.
-In contrast, the jointly trained model achieves consistently better performance across all distortion types, confirming that shared reasoning abilities can be enhanced through joint training and transferred across tasks.
+In contrast, the jointly trained model achieves consistently better performance across all distortion types, confirming that shared reasoning capabilities can be enhanced through joint training and transferred across tasks.

-{\bf Effect of QAVA Token Count. } Figure~\ref{fig:exp_ablation_qava} further illustrates how the number of learnable visual tokens in the QAVA module influences the performance of TRUST-VL.
-Introducing the QAVA module consistently improves accuracy across all datasets, with particularly notable gains on Factify2 (accuracy increases from 72.79\% to 88.50\%), showing its critical role in detecting visual distortions.
-Moreover, the number of QAVA tokens significantly affects model performance.
-We observe that increasing the token count initially leads to performance gains, but beyond a certain point, further increases yield diminishing or even negative returns.
-Specifically, 32 tokens achieves the best performance across all datasets, suggesting it provides an optimal balance—sufficient to capture task-specific visual differences while avoiding excessive computational overhead and the risk of overfitting.
+{\bf Effect of QAVA Token Count. } We also examine how the number of learnable visual tokens in the QAVA module influences the performance of TRUST-VL.
+Figure~\ref{fig:exp_ablation_qava} shows that the QAVA module consistently improves accuracy across all datasets, with notable gains on DGM\textsuperscript{4}-Face (accuracy increases from 72.79\% to 88.50\%), showing its critical role in detecting visual distortions.
+Increasing the QAVA token count initially leads to performance gains, but beyond a certain point, further increases yield diminishing or even negative returns.
+Specifically, 32 tokens achieve the best performance across all datasets, suggesting they provide an optimal balance—sufficient to capture task-specific visual differences while avoiding excessive computational overhead and the risk of overfitting.